 In the era of mega development projects taking place in Bangladesh, the Bank guarantee process in Bangladesh or performance guarantees are very popular and important.
-Therefore, this article will provide an extensive guideline on the concept of bank guarantee and the legal rules related to bank guarantees in Bangladesh.
+Therefore, this article will provide an extensive guideline on the concept of bank guarantees and the legal rules related to bank guarantees in Bangladesh.

-What is Bank Guarantee Process in Bangladesh?
+What is the Bank Guarantee Process in Bangladesh?

 A “contract of guarantee” is a contract to perform the promise, or discharge the liability, of a third person in case of his default.
 The person who gives the guarantee is called the “surety”: the person in respect of whose default the guarantee is given is called the “principal debtor”, and the person to whom the guarantee is given is called the “creditor”.
 Likewise, when a bank furnishes any security, the said security is understood as the bank guarantee.